kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 The reason anyone would call the function `list_missing_audios` is probably because they want to download/create those audios somehow.

-If they want to create those files, then for practical reasons the filenames should follow a standardized system that other LibreLingo-related software can also recognize.
+If they want to create those files, then for practical reasons, the filenames should follow a standardized system that other LibreLingo-related software can also recognize.

 To achieve that, we can use the `audio_id` function from [librelingo-utils](https://pypi.org/project/librelingo-utils/).

 Let's start simple.
-First let's make sure that the IDs are string:
+First, let's make sure that the IDs are string:

 ```python
 def test_audio_id_is_a_string():